Let's talk about a sin that’s been around for a very long time.

 "I was smiling at the fact that you were seeing so much about the “nations” that hadn’t struck you before.
 When you’re a person of color, things like that tend to jump out at you.
 I was so encouraged by the fact that you were not only seeing these things but allowing them to shape how you see our current world.
 God is truly working—that was evident in your post!"

 Her gentle confrontation—along with others like it—have been fruitful in my heart.
-We need more communication like this.
-Because God is issuing us an invitation right now!
+We need more kind but direct communication like this.
+Because God is issuing us an invitation!
+That's another thing I recognized in the book of Habakkuk.

 God invites us to see the sin of racism and speak up.